ParallelMaths/parallel/pages/9-41-paradoxical-probability.md

 ## 5. Puzzle

 ::: problem id=5_1 marks=1
-__5.1__ Two fathers and two sons go fishing together in the same boat.
+__5.1__ Two fathers take their sons fishing in the same boat.

-What is the least number of possible people in the board?
+What is the least number of possible people in the boat?

 <input type="number" solution="3"/>